prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 **Step 4** For each Prebid Ad Source, the GMA SDK instantiates an adapter.

 **Step 5** The adapter verifies the targeting keywords of the winning bid and server properties of the given Ad Source.
 If they match adapter will render the winning bid.
-If no bids or
+Otherwise, it will fail with "no ad" immediately and the next ad source will instantiate the same adapter but for another set of server parpams.

 Prebid Mobile supports these ad formats: